Omoyemi Akerele: Career

 She was in 2017 on the advisory committee for exhibition Items: Is Fashion Modern? at the Museum of Modern Art (MoMA).
 The exhibition featured African designers including Loza Maléombho and African textiles including Kente cloth, African inspired textiles like real Dutch wax, and Dashiki from Lagos.
 Akerele also spoke about the global impact of African fashion at the accompanying MoMA Live conference.

 She was in 2021 named Zero Oil Ambassador for Nigeria by the CEO of the Nigerian Export Promotion Council & President ECOWAS TPO Network, Mr Olusegun Awolowo, and given a five hundred million Naira grant to support thirty brands in the fashion industry.

-In 2022, runway footage from Lagos Fashion Week was featured in the Victoria & Albert Museum's exhibition Africa Fashion and several African designers, photographers and creatives were exhibited.
+In 2022, runway footage from Lagos Fashion Week was featured in the Victoria & Albert Museum's exhibition Africa Fashion and several African designers, photographers and creatives were exhibited, among them Thebe Magugu and Kenneth Ize.
 Omoyemi Akerele gave the keynote address at the private view and was an advisor to the curatorial team.

-Akerele has spoken at international conferences including Business Of Fashion (BOF) Voices, Global Fashion Agenda's Copenhagen Fashion Summit, Conde Nast International Luxury Conference, The Museum of Modern Arts New York Items Conference, London Business School, Fashion Institute of Technology (FIT New York), Lagos Business School, Museum of Ethnology Hamburg: Flow of Forms, Fashion Business Series at Lagos Fashion Week, African Development Bank Fashionomics, Women in Business Conference (Wimbiz), International Herald Tribune Luxury Conference, Retail Congress Africa, British Council's Creative Industries Expo, African Creative Economy Conference and Creative Enterprises Forum.
+Akerele has spoken at international conferences including Business Of Fashion (BOF) Voices, Global Fashion Agenda's Copenhagen Fashion Summit, Conde Nast International Luxury Conference, The Museum of Modern Arts New York Items Conference, etc.